pramnora/Lua/README.md

 ## Simple programs...

-Here are some simple programs...created just to wet one's appetite; and, so, get one 'started' off...going on the long road to fully 'mastering' learning the Lua progrmming language.
+Here are some simple programs...; where are all created by me just in order to go wet one's appetite when it comes to learning how to do Lua programming.

 ### Comments